Skip to main content

 Health Check

-If your API uses a different health check mechanism, update the API_HEALTH_ENDPOINT variable with the relevant endpoint.
+If your API has a different health check mechanism, update the API_HEALTH_ENDPOINT variable with the appropriate endpoint.

 3